 The ushers at Guaranteed Rate are certainly not the nicest in baseball.
 They are generally pretty unfriendly, and after a game they will usher you out as quickly as possible (-1).
 One game I went to had a fireworks show afterwards and when we lingered for a few minutes after the fireworks an usher was all too quick in telling us we had to leave.
 Despite the harshness of the ushers they will usually let you trade up since there are generally a lot of empty seats (+1).
 If you have a ticket in the upper deck, however, don't expect to trade up to a lower section (-1).
 After an incident where some fans attacked Kansas City first base coach Tom Gamboa in 2002 the White Sox instituted a policy of not allowing fans from the upper deck to even enter the concourse of the lower deck.
 This is a shame as the lower concourse is the best feature of the park.

 "Take Me Out To The Ballgame" (+1) is played over the loudspeakers at Guaranteed Rate during the 7th inning, and after that the popular music begins once again.
-The scoreboard lights up during the song (+1), but other than that it really doesn't stand out at all.
+The scoreboard used to light up during the song (+1), but other for whatever reason they don't do that anymore (-1).
 At least they keep the tradition of playing the song, though.
 The Sox get a bonus point for starting the tradition of Harry Caray singing the song before he moved north to the Cubs (+1).

 You do not want to look for any restaurants around Guaranteed Rate.
 Although some claim the area around The Cell has improved it is still pretty empty (-1) even if it is safer (+1).
 A few restaurants have been added directly next to the park, but your best option is to take your car or the El downtown if you want to have someplace to celebrate after the game.